raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 has one or more clients.
 As MLS does not have a native notion of users, it has to be provided by the MIMI DS protocol.

-For the Full Metadata mode, the MIMI DS protocol only requires that the user identifier can be derived from the client identifier.
+The MIMI DS protocol only requires that the user identifier can be derived from the client identifier.
 Authentication of a client is then assumed to imply authentication of the user.

-In the Reduced Metadata mode, the DS does not see real client or user identifiers, but instead has to work with pseudonyms.
-Here, the DS introduces its own notion of users.
-For more information see
-{{reduced-metadata-operating-mode}}.

 ## Version agility